death667b/prac02/README.md

 ## Exercise 1: Footy scores ##

 This exercise will give you experience at developing a simple (concrete) _class_ in Java.
 In Australian Rules Football, teams earns _points_ by kicking _goals_, worth six points each, and _behinds_, worth one point each.
-Your job is to develop a class called [`FootyScore`](FootyAPI/index.html) which keeps track of the score earned by a particular team.
+Your job is to create a class called [`FootyScore`](FootyAPI/index.html) (in a package called `footyAnswers`) which keeps track of the score earned by a particular team.
 This class needs to:

 * declare a private data structure sufficient to keep track of the team's score;
 * declare a parameterless public method called `getPoints` that returns the team's total score in points;